> Folk Music > Songs > The Wee, Wee German Lairdie

 Norman Buchan: 101 Scottish Songs Peggy Seeger, Ewan MacColl: The Singing Island

-Ewan MacColl sang The Wee, Wee German Lairdie in 1962 on his Folkways albums Popular Scottish Songs and Songs of Two Rebellions.
+Ewan MacColl sang The Wee, Wee German Lairdie in 1056 on his Rvierseide album Scots Folk Songs, in 1960 on his Folkways albums Popular Scottish Songs, and in 1961 on Songs of Two Rebellions.
 He noted:

 This very excellent song ranks among the very best of the Jacobite relics.
 Using the terminology of a Scots gardener, the author has combined wit, bitterness, scorn and contempt to produce a masterpiece of political songwriting.